On Thursday June 22, the Law Commission of Ontario (LCO) released its Consultation Paper on Consumer Protection in the Digital Marketplace.

 BRITISH COLUMBIA LAW INSTITUTE

-Visit the Manitoba Law Reform Commission to learn more and get the report.
+Visit the Manitoba Law Reform Commission website for more info on their work.

 BRITISH COLUMBIA LAW INSTITUTEALBERTA LAW REFORM INSTITUTEMANITOBA LAW REFORM COMMISSION

 The British Columbia Law Institute (BCLI) has released its Study Paper on Public Hearings: An Examination of Public Participation in the Adoption of Local Bylaws on Land Use and Planning.
 This study paper provides a comprehensive overview of British Columbia’s public hearings law and lays the necessary groundwork to initiate law-reform projects to determine how public hearings could be transformed to better serve communities in BC.